MaSe69/mase/md/20_LeadershipTheory/21_teams.md

 ### The Ideal Team Personality

-For each cagegory of task, there is an ideal team personality.
+For each category of task, there is an ideal team personality.
 It is rather a cluster in the 6-dimensional HEXACO-space, i.e. some deviation from the ideal value is 'good enough'.

 Simple example: For a team in medical care, high empathy and perfectionism is desirable.

-Apart from the external goal, as an important side condition, the team cohesion must be taken into account. <br> Simple example: Two individuals with high unconventionality and low modestity might trigger the team to split - or at least to be mainly consumed with team internal struggle instead of making progress towards the goal.
+Apart from the external goal, as an important side condition, the team cohesion must be taken into account. <br> Simple example: Two individuals with high unconventionality and low modesty might trigger the team to split - or at least to be mainly consumed with team internal struggle instead of making progress towards the goal.

 ### Optimizing Team Personality